sanchk2307/task-management-app/README.md

 ## License

-This project is for educational purposes only and is not affiliated with Netflix.
+This project is for educational purposes only.

 ---